 Dr. Cheskes is an assistant professor of ophthalmology at the University of Toronto, the past Chief of Ophthalmology at Centenary Health Center, and an active staff member at St. Michael's Hospital in Toronto.
 He is also on the ophthalmology staff at Sunnybrook Hospital and Scarborough General Hospital.

 Dr. Cheskes was Chairman of the Eye Safety Committee of the Canadian Ophthalmology Association for many years, as an advocate for public safety in ophthalmology.

 Dr. Cheskes' son, Dr. Jordan Cheskes, MD, also a graduate of ophthalmology from the Mayo Clinic, joined the Bochner Eye Institute in 2001 and is head of the Retinal Division.

 Dr. Cheskes, his wife and their three children are all long-time Toronto residents and involved members of their communities.

-Dr. Albert Cheskes is a leading surgeon performing laser eye surgery in Toronto.
-He and his colleagues at the Bochner Eye Institute are proud to perform a variety of vision-related treatments, including refractive lens exchange, cataracts and keratoconus treatment and PRK in Toronto, Scarborough and Unionville.
+Dr. Albert Cheskes is a leading surgeon performing laser eye surgery.
+He and his colleagues at the Bochner Eye Institute are proud to perform a variety of vision-related treatments, including refractive lens exchange, cataracts and keratoconus treatment and PRK, Scarborough and Unionville.